Battle of Elsenborn Ridge: American innovations and tactics

 On the American side, the defense depended on field fortifications, innovative use of light anti-tank weapons such as the bazooka and anti-tank mines, and most importantly the support of a formidable array of indirect fire.
 American tanks and anti-tank guns were considered ineffective against the newer German fighting vehicles.
 This was compensated to some extent by use of the 76 mm (76.2 mm) M1A1 gun, mounted on the Sherman tank and the M18 Hellcat tank destroyer.
-The 3 inch cannon of the Wolverine tank destroyer was similar and a bit more effective than the M1A1 76mm gun.
-The British had also designed high velocity anti-armor ammunition for the 57mm anti-tank cannon, which gave this gun a new lease of life against the heavier German tanks.
+The 3-inch cannon of the Wolverine tank destroyer was similar and a bit more effective than the M1A1 76 mm gun.
+The British had also designed high-velocity anti-armor ammunition for the 57 mm anti-tank cannon, which gave this gun a new lease of life against the heavier German tanks.
 American gunners were quick to trade for whatever their allies wanted for this highly effective ammunition.
-The Americans also adapted the 90mm anti-aircraft gun as an anti-tank cannon, and mounted it on an open turret of a Sherman tank chassis as the M36 Jackson tank-destroyer.
+The Americans also adapted the 90 mm anti-aircraft gun as an anti-tank cannon, and mounted it on an open turret of a Sherman tank chassis as the M36 Jackson tank-destroyer.

 Since the Normandy invasion, the American army had suffered greater than expected losses, and found countering German armored counter-attacks particularly difficult.
 Learning from this, American tactical doctrine began to include a defense in depth, using mobile armored cavalry squadrons with light tanks and anti-tank guns to screen defensive positions.
 When attacked, these cavalry units would delay the Germans for a short time, then retreat through defensive positions to their rear.
 These positions consisted of fortifications set around terrain choke points like villages, passes and bridges; in the area of Elsenborn Ridge, the twin villages of Domäne-Bütgenbach and the area around them proved to be the best areas for defense.
 Machine gun and infantry positions would be protected by barbed wire and mine fields.
 Anti-tank mine "daisy chains" were also used; these were composed of a line of mines lashed in a row which would be dragged across a road with a rope when a column of German tanks approached.
 This defensive line would be backed by bazooka positions in buildings, dug-in anti-tank guns, and tank destroyers firing from covered positions further to the rear.